Getting Your Church Website Ready for Holy Week

 Some suggestion for your bulletin tip sheet:

 - On Facebook, remind people to “check in” with your church location AND make sure to set permission for their posts to Public (otherwise you as the location won’t be notified).
+Likewise, make sure they add their Location on Instagram or Tag your church account.

-- Consider social media for evangelism – in addition to suggesting a church specific hashtag so YOU can find the pictures, also ask people to post using a general hashtag such as #Easter18 or the name of your town #Pittsburgh, so that more people might see what Holy Week and Easter are like at your church.
+- Consider social media for evangelism – in addition to suggesting a church specific hashtag so YOU can find the pictures, also ask people to post using a general hashtag such as #Easter2019 or the name of your town #Pittsburgh, so that more people might see what Holy Week and Easter are like at your church.

 By encouraging folks in your congregation to “capture the moment’ during Holy Week, Palm Sunday, and Easter, you not only benefit from gaining lots of new visual material for church print and digital communications, but more importantly, you amplify the voices of your parishioners, inviting them to be a part of the ongoing story of the people of God.